kcalvinalvin/calvin-nix-conf/project-env/bitcoin-projects/bitcoin-core/readme.md

 'nix-shell shell.nix' to use the shell.nix derivation.
 This will create a bash shell that satisfies all Bitcoin Core required dependencies.
 Instructions for fancier setups with custom shells (zsh, fish) and caching can be found at: github.com/direnv/direnv/wiki/Nix

+You will need to generate compile-commands.json with github.com/rizsotto/bear for the lsp functions to work properly.
+You can do so by following the commands on the bear repo.